 The next part of this article will discuss how to prepare your vehicle for sand driving as well as the laws of sand driving.
-We will look at the technique to climb up large sand dunes and the effects regular sand driving can have on your 4-wheel drive.

-The Ultimate Sand Driving Guide
+4-Wheel Drive on Sand – The Ultimate Sand Driving Guide

 Remove Excess Weight

 In sand and dune driving, the vehicle’s weight is critical.
 To optimize performance:

 - Trim excess weight by removing unnecessary gear before setting out.
 This lightens the vehicle, aiding quicker acceleration, maintaining momentum, and preventing getting stuck in the sand.